awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 ## Complete the Export<a name="MySQL.Procedural.Exporting.NonRDSRepl.CompleteExp"></a>

-After you have loaded the `mysqldump` files to create the databases on the MySQL instance running external to Amazon RDS, start replication from the source MySQL DB instance to export all source changes that have occurred after you stopped replication from the Amazon RDS Read Replica\.
+After you have loaded the `mysqldump` files to create the databases on the MySQL instance running external to Amazon RDS, start replication from the source MySQL DB instance to export all source changes that have occurred after you stopped replication from the Amazon RDS read replica\.

 Use the MySQL `CHANGE MASTER` statement to configure the external MySQL instance\.
 Specify the ID and password of the user granted REPLICATION SLAVE permissions\.
-Specify the `master_host`, `master_port`, `relay_master_log_file` and `exec_master_log_pos` values you got from the Mysql `SHOW SLAVE STATUS` statement you ran on the RDS Read Replica\.
+Specify the `master_host`, `master_port`, `relay_master_log_file` and `exec_master_log_pos` values you got from the Mysql `SHOW SLAVE STATUS` statement you ran on the RDS read replica\.
 For more information, see [Setting the Master Configuration on the Slave](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-slaveinit.html)\.

 Use the MySQL `START SLAVE` command to initiate replication from the source MySQL DB instance and the MySQL replica\.

-Run the MySQL `SHOW SLAVE STATUS` command on the Amazon RDS instance to verify that it is operating as a Read Replica\.
+Run the MySQL `SHOW SLAVE STATUS` command on the Amazon RDS instance to verify that it is operating as a read replica\.
 For more information about interpreting the results, see [SHOW SLAVE STATUS Syntax](http://dev.mysql.com/doc/refman/5.6/en/show-slave-status.html)\.

 After replication on the MySQL instance has caught up with the Amazon RDS source, use the MySQL `STOP SLAVE` command to terminate replication from the source MySQL DB instance\.

-On the Amazon RDS Read Replica, call the `mysql.rds_start_replication` stored procedure\.
+On the Amazon RDS read replica, call the `mysql.rds_start_replication` stored procedure\.
 This will allow Amazon RDS to start purging the binary log files from the source MySQL DB instance\.

 ## Related Topics<a name="MySQL.Procedural.Exporting.Related"></a>
 + [Restoring a Backup into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)